KeabetsweMatlhabe/CDV01_Career_Goals_Reflection_KEAMAT511_BCL2401_GroupF_KeabetsweMatlhabe_CDV01/README.md

    -
     -Research and enroll in online courses or certification program for front end and back end development technologies.
-    -Allocate dedicated time each week for self-study and practical exercises to reinforce learning and apply new concepts effectively.Participate in coding challenges individually and as part of a team to gain hands-on experience and network with other developers.
+    -Allocate time each week for self-study and practical exercises to enhance learning and apply new concepts effectively.Participate in coding challenges individually and as part of a team to gain hands-on experience and network with other developers.

   2.Preparation for Long-term Goals:
    -